 Statute of Limitations

 In most states, the statute of limitations to file a claim is from six months to two years.
-However, the timeframe to file a medical malpractice claim can vary from state to state.
+However, the timeframe to file a medical malpractice claim can vary from state to state and it is wise to work with a Philadelphia medical malpractice lawyer.

 The case will more than likely be dismissed if the victim does not meet the statute of limitations to file your claim.
 When the lawsuit involves a minor, exemptions to the statute are made.
 In some cases, an exception could be granted in the event that the injury takes longer to become apparent.

 If you believe to have incurred an injury as the result of your doctor’s negligent care a malpractice attorney can help assess your claim.
 The guidelines for medical malpractice differs among states.
-Utilizing a malpractice attorney such as the hospital injury lawyers Memphis TN locals turn to can help to provide you with guidance regarding how secure your case is.
+Utilizing a medical malpractice lawyer in Philadelphia, PA such as the hospital injury lawyers Memphis TN locals turn to can help to provide you with guidance regarding how secure your case is.

 Thanks to authors at Darrel Castle & Associates PLLC for their insight into Personal Injury.